Corporate Governance 2019 in Turkey

 An addition has been made to article 371 of the TCC, relating to the representative authority of companies, by the Omnibus Law No. 6552 adopted on 10 September 2014.
 Pursuant to the aforementioned addition, the board of directors may appoint non-representative members of the board of directors or persons bound to the company by a labour contract, as commercial representatives with limited authority or as other commercial assistants.
-This act of the board of directors and the powers and duties of the appointed persons shall be explicitly reflected in the internal directive issued in accordance with article 367 and such internal directive shall be registered and announced.
+This act of the board of directors and the powers and duties of the appointed persons shall be explicitly reflected in the internal directive issued in accordance with article 367 of the TCC and such internal directive shall be registered and announced with the trade registry.
 This amendment has enabled companies to impose different kinds of limitations or categorisations for their representative authorities.

 22. Non-executive and independent directors

 Is there a minimum number of ‘non-executive’ or ‘independent’ directors required by law, regulation or listing requirement?
 If so, what is the definition of ‘non-executive’ and ‘independent’ directors and how do their responsibilities differ from executive directors?